study in New Zealand

 • Post-study work permit: International students can apply for the post-study work visa for up to 3 years depending upon the level of qualifications as per NZQF.

-FUND TRANSFER SCHEME The student needs to transfer the living expense of one year to a bank account (ANZ Bank) in New Zealand, in addition to paying the tuition fee.
+The student needs to transfer the living expense of one year to a bank account (ANZ Bank) in New Zealand, and pay the tuition fee.
 A student needs $18,000 to pay the living costs for each year of study in New Zealand.
-This is the minimum amount the student needs to transfer to the FTS account.
+This is the minimum amount the student needs to transfer to the FTS(Fund Transfer Scheme) account.
 The tuition fee should be deposited to the university after receipt of AIP, from the funds shown in the Visa file.
-The amount deposited as FTS will be locked for twelve months and is then drip-fed to the student on a pre-arranged basis.
+The amount deposited as FTS will be locked for twelve months and drip-fed to the student on a pre-arranged basis.

-A student can apply for a visa to New Zealand even after a gap of 10 long years if he/she can show credible information about what he/she has been doing in the 10 years in terms of work experience, studies, and skill set.
+A student can apply for a visa to New Zealand even after a gap of 10 years if he/she can show credible information about what he/she has been doing in the 10 years regarding work experience, studies, and skill set.

 • Undergraduate - NZ$22,000 - NZ$32,000